joaopmgd/github-tag-api/README.md

 ## Requests

-### GET repos/{username}/starred

-- To recover all starred repos by an user, the GET request will only need an URL parameter for the username

-### GET /repos/{user}?tag={tag}
+### GET repos/{username}/starred?tag={tag}

-- To recover all starred repos by an user, using a selected tag, the GET request will need an URL parameter for the username and for the tag that is being searched in the query param
+- To recover all starred repos by an user, the GET request will only need an URL parameter for the username.
+If a tag is passed in the query params the search will return starred repos that were tagged with that search information

 ### GET /repos/{user}/starred/{repo}/recommendation